North Carolina Wrongful Death Lawyers

 - Other parties as dictated by a will

-If you recently lost a loved one due to the negligence or wrongdoing of another, Crumley Roberts can help you understand your role, rights, and responsibilities.
+If you recently lost a loved one due to the negligence or wrongdoing of another, Crumley Roberts will help you understand your role, rights, and responsibilities.

 What type of compensation may be awarded in a wrongful death case?